DevExpress-Examples/blazor-dxgrid-customize-exported-document/README.md

 Specifies whether the Grid exports cell values in the format they are displayed.

 **[ExportUnboundExpressionAsFunction](https://docs.devexpress.com/Blazor/DevExpress.Blazor.GridXlExportOptions.ExportUnboundExpressionAsFunction)**
-Specifies whether the grid exports an unbound column expression as a function or as a result value.
+Specifies whether the grid exports an unbound column expression as a function or as a calculated value.

 **[RowExporting](https://docs.devexpress.com/Blazor/DevExpress.Blazor.GridExportOptions.RowExporting)**
 Allows you to filter exported data.